International Judging System (IJS)

 How the International Judging System Differs from the 6.0 System

-The international judging system is based on cumulative points, which are awarded for a technical score and five additional program components - skating skills, transitions, performance/execution, choreography/composition and interpretation.
-The exception to this is the pattern dance event competed at the juvenile, intermediate, novice and adult levels, which uses four components: skating skills, performance/execution, interpretation and timing.
+The international judging system is based on cumulative points, which are awarded for a technical score and five additional program components - skating skills, transitions, performance, composition and interpretation of the music/timing (ice dancing).
+The exception to this is the pattern dance event competed at the juvenile, intermediate, novice and adult levels, which uses four components: skating skills, performance, interpretation and timing.

 If a skater performs more than the defined "well-balanced program" elements, there are no deductions, but the values of additional elements will not be calculated into the skater's score.
 (The exception to this is ice dancing, which takes a 1.0 deduction for each extra element.)
 If a skater performs less than the required elements, they receive fewer points, not deductions.

 Transparency of Judges Under the International Judging System

 Judges names are linked to the scores they give at U.S. Figure Skating and ISU events using the IJS.

 Snapshot of Officials and Scoring

 At competitions scored with the international judging system, there are two panels of officials - the technical panel and the judging panel.